The Use of Computer Vision Applications in Different Industries

 Industrial Uses of Computer Vision

-Industrial computer vision software development is used to keep an eye on the state of industrial sites such as factories, remote wells, and any other strategic sites.
+Industrial computer vision software is used to keep an eye on the state of industrial sites such as factories, remote wells, and any other strategic sites.
 An interesting use case was implemented by Osprey Informatics, which employed computer vision to monitor remote oil wells in order to eliminate unnecessary visits to a well site.
 The computer vision system provides images of the customer’s site 15-minute apart, with added options for live videos and real-time images.
 As a result, site visit costs were cut in half and the average cost for an employee to make a visit now costs 20 times less.

 Computer Vision in Agriculture